 As he was lying in bed, he heard a cracking noise coming from outside.
 His dog Bear whimpered and Sam sit up, listening intently.
 The cracking continued and it sounded like it was approaching the cabin.
 Bear roared and showed his teeth while Sam approached the door.
 Just then a knock came.

 ‘Is anybody in there?’ a man’s voice called ‘Please open the door.
 I am lost and it’s getting dark.’

 Sam shushed Bear and opened the door.
 Before him stood a man in hunting clothes – a long black hooded cape, black leather boots, he wore brown breeches, a dagger hung from his waist and he carried a bow.
-The man looked somewhat unusual in the clothes, as if he was not comfortable wearing them, or as if he was not used to wearing such clothes.
+The man looked somewhat unusual in the clothes, as if he was not comfortable wearing them, or as the clothes were from another time, unfit to the current style.

 ‘How come a hunter got lost?’
 Sam asked.

-‘I am just as surprised as you.’
-The hunter answered, closing the door of the cabin on the inside.
+‘I am just as surprised as you are.’
+The hunter answered, closing the door of the cabin, already from the inside.

 For some reason Sam did not trust the man, but offered him a cup of mulled wine nonetheless.
-They sat at the table, close to the fireplace which Sam had already lit earlier, so that the man can get warm.
+They sat at the table, close to the fireplace, so that the man can get warm.

 ‘So, what is your name?’